eVRydayVR/Unity360PanoramaCapture/CapturePanorama/README.txt

 * Max Frames To Record: If nonzero, will automatically stop after capturing this many frames.

-* Frame Number Digits: When Capture Every Frame is enabled, this determines the number of digits to use for the frame number in the filenames of the image sequence (default 6, sufficient for 4.6 hours at 60 FPS).
+* Frame Number Digits: When Capture Every Frame is enabled, this determines the number of digits to use for the frame number in the filenames of the image sequence (default 6).
+If these digits are exceeded, more digits will be used as needed.

 * Start Sound: The sound played at the beginning of panorama processing.
 May be None.